nicehash/NiceHashMiner-Archived/README.md

 # <a name="options"></a> Additional options

-After first launch, config.json file is created.
-Additional options are exposed if you decide to manually modify this file.
-Close NiceHash Miner before modifying this file.
+Click 'Settings' button.
+NiceHash Miner will be relaunched with ability to modify configs.
+Alternatively, you can manually modify config.json file (close NiceHash Miner first).

 Parameter        | Range    | Description
 -----------------|----------|-------------------